australiaitgroup/FullStack-21-Note/Node.js方向/Lecture_22_React_Part_6_Note.md

 - boilerplate
 > Knowledge is driven by code; learn when needed.
 ### webpack
+- Concept
+  - **Entry Points**:
+    - Specify one or more entry points where Webpack starts building the dependency graph of the application.

+  - **Output**:
+    -Define where Webpack should emit the bundled files and how they should be named.

   - **Loaders**:
     - Loaders allow Webpack to process non-JavaScript files and transform them into modules that can be used by the application.
 For example, using a Babel loader can transform JavaScript files with ES6+ syntax into backward-compatible ES5 syntax.

   - **Plugins**:
     - Plugins can perform various tasks such as optimization, asset management, environment variable injection, etc. Webpack plugins extend the functionality of Webpack to meet specific requirements.

   - **Mode**:
     - Mode specifies the build mode of Webpack, which can be development, production, or none.
 Different modes trigger different built-in optimization strategies to meet the needs of either the development or production environment.

 - `webpack.config.js`
   -   Configuration in Webpack refers to the setup and customization of the build process through a configuration file.
 This file, usually named `webpack.config.js`, contains various options and settings that define how Webpack should bundle the project's assets.